-Please identify whether the research will involve significant collaborative contributions from colleagues outside of the UK.
-This could include the research area of focus, collaborations, data sets or any other notable international aspect of the research.
+Please identify whether the activity will involve significant collaborative contributions from colleagues outside of the UK.
+This could include the area of focus, collaborations, data sets or any other notable international aspect of the research.
 You should answer yes if:

-- Any significant part of the research is international, for example, if one or more work packages have an international component.
-And/or - Either a Principal Investigator, Co-Investigator, Project Partner or any other organisation involved in the project is based overseas.
+• Any significant part of the activity is international, for example, if one or more work packages have an international component.

+And/or

+• Either a Co-Investigator, Project Partner or any other organisation involved in the project is based overseas.